munificent/journal/asset/post/2016-06-16-long-names-are-long.md

 }
 ```

-In practice, this means that the more deeply nested a name is, the more surrounding context it has.
+In practice, this means that the more deeply nested a name is, the more
+surrounding context it has.
 That in turn means it usually has a shorter name.
 The effect is that identifiers with shorter scopes have shorter names.

 ### 4. Omit words that don't mean much of anything

 I used to see this a lot in the game industry.
-Some people succumb to the temptation to inflate their identifiers by adding Serious Business sounding words.
-I guess it makes their code feel more important and, by extension, makes *them* feel more important.
+Some people succumb to the
+temptation to inflate their identifiers by adding Serious Business sounding
+words.
+I guess it makes their code feel more important and, by extension, makes
+*them* feel more important.

 In many cases, the words carry no meaningful information.
-They're just fluff or jargon.
-Usual suspects include: `data`, `state`, `amount`, `value`, `manager`, `engine`, `object`, `entity`, and `instance`.
+They're just fluff or
+jargon.
+Usual suspects include: `data`, `state`, `amount`, `value`, `manager`,
+`engine`, `object`, `entity`, and `instance`.

 A good name paints a picture in the mind of the reader.
-Calling something a "manager" doesn't convey any image to the reader about what the thing does.
-Does it do performance evaluations?
-Give raises?
+Calling something a
+"manager" doesn't convey any image to the reader about what the thing does.
+Does
+it do performance evaluations?
+Lean over your cubicle and ask for TPS reports?

 Ask yourself "Would this identifier mean the same thing if I removed the word?"
-If so, the word doesn't carry its weight: vote if off the island.
+If so, the word doesn't carry its weight.
+Vote if off the island.

 ## Applying the Guidelines... to Waffles

-To give you a feel for how these rules work in practice, here's an example that breaks all of these rules.
-This contrived example is heart-breakingly close to real code I've seen in reviews:
+To give you a feel for how these rules work in practice, here's an example that
+breaks all of these rules.
+This contrived example is tragically close to real
+code I've seen in reviews:

 ```dart
 class DeliciousBelgianWaffleObject {